i-yam-jeremy/UnitCellVisualizer/README.md

 # UnitCellVisualizer

-This is an open-source lattice structure and unit cell simulation.
+&nbsp;&nbsp;&nbsp;&nbsp;This is an open-source lattice structure and unit cell simulation.
 It is designed for use in CHEM 124/127 at California Polytechnic State University, San Luis Obispo.
 The simulation has multiple features to facilitate learning of concepts in a lattice structures unit in a general chemistry course, such as generating